ECE444-2020Fall/project1-webapp-group8-localghosts/README.md

 # Build and run in foreground
 docker-compose up --build

-# Flask app should now be accessible at localhost:5000
+# Flask app should now be accessible at localhost:5000 once Elasticsearch is up
 # Elasticsearch should be accessible at localhost:9200 (takes a few seconds to start up, please wait)

 # ctrl-c to kill